A short introduction to Action Research

 It’s your turn!

 I have just shared a simple overview.
-The best way to learn action research is to participate in a research project.
+The best way to learn action research is to grab a comprehensive book on research methodology and participate in a research project.
 If you are looking for such an opportunity, don’t forget to follow me on my LinkedIn profile Sharif Mustajib.

 Leave a Reply